YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 > Add calculateRevenueRecognition method:

-- Note the use of factory (i.e., rrFactory) to create suitable revenue recognition strategy (here we are not using any strategy pattern - see Domain Model part)
+- Note the use of factory to create suitable revenue recognition strategy (here we are not using any strategy pattern - see Domain Model part)

 ![alt](./image/7.PNG)